 Probably the most important trait for a would-be accountant is a willingness to work and study at the same time.
 Although jobs in accountancy generally have reasonable working hours, the first few years can be quite intense.
-Whether you choose the university or the school leaver route, you will be working towards gaining your professional qualifications, which will involve attending lessons, studying and sitting exams while holding down a job.
+Whether you choose the university or the school leaver route, you will be working towards gaining your professional qualifications, which will involve attending lessons, studying and sitting exams while holding down a job (don't panic – most employers will offer you study leave).
 If you can’t face the idea of studying for another test, accountancy is probably not for you.

 There are two main aspects of investment management: making intelligent investment decisions and client service.
 You’ll be expected to become an expert in a particular area of the financial market that your employer operates in, and become a ‘go to’ person for both clients and colleagues.
 If you enjoy extensive research and building specialist knowledge, and are interested in and able to understand the financial markets and the implications they have on something you’re responsible for, then this area of finance could be perfect for you.